Ninilchik Traditional Council

-Education
+Education resources

 Early Learning Program

-Students of the NTC Early Learning Program learn preschool fundamentals and skills to give them a solid foundation for entering elementary school.
+Students of the NTC Early Learning Program (ELP) learn preschool fundamentals and skills to give them a solid foundation for entering elementary school.
 Graduates of the Early Learning Program tend to have a stronger command of verbal communication, reading, and mathematics when they enter Kindergarten.
 On top of emphasizing an early introduction to academics, Christina Pinnow introduces students to art, movement, social skills, peer skills, and culturally themed activities.
-The class meets in a safe, positive, and encouraging environment.
-Students entering Kindergarten the following school year also have an extended class option in spring to help the transition to a longer school day.

 Eligibility

-• Enrollment open to public (with a native preference policy)
+• Enrollment: Open to public (with a native preference policy)

 • Maximum Students: 12